t-wilkinson/vim-zettelkasten/README.md

 1. A one stop shop for all of your notes and ideas.

 The goal of this implementation is to provide a very fast and intuitive infastructure for creating, editing, and viewing your notes.

+> This uses '\f' characters to separate items and may be an issue.